LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 Normally, the professionalism of an expert becomes evident when he or she has to solve complex problems.
-The COVID-19 pandemic has shown that a situation as difficult as the one we are living in cannot be solved only with an excellent medical team, the best economists, sociologists or the political leaders of the moment.
+The COVID-19 pandemic has shown that such a difficult status as the one we are living through cannot be solved only with an excellent medical team, the best economists, sociologists or the political leaders of the moment.

-The data recorded are currently the only raw material available to know the evolution of the pandemic, as well as to study the effect that political or medical actions will have on its development.
-The tools for the correct handling and analysis of these data, together with medical knowledge, are the only ones that can currently shed light on the real evolution of the pandemic.
-The statistician is an essential profile in a multidisciplinary team that analyzes the evolution of COVID-19 in the population.
+The data recorded are currently the only raw subject available to know the evolution of the pandemic, as well as to study the effect that political or medical actions will have on it development.
+The tools for the correct management and analysis of these data, together with the medical knowledge , are the only ones that can currently shed light on the real evolution of the pandemic. profile The statistician is an essential member of a team multidisciplinary that analyzes the evolution of COVID-19 in the population.

 Is your voice being sufficiently heard?
-The statistician is the professional who helps design the plan for data collection and assists in identifying the measures and metrics by which the evolution of the virus is evaluated.
+The statistician is the professional who financial aid designs the plan for data collection and collaborates in identifying the measures and metrics by which the evolution of the virus is evaluated.
 These metrics are chosen to answer the big questions that have been occupying our conversations for months.
-I am referring to whether or not the peak has been reached, or to statements as to whether or not we are in a phase of increase, decrease or stability of the pandemic.
+I am referring to whether or not the cima has been reached, or to statements as to whether or not we are in a phase of increase, decrease or stability of the pandemic.

 While this is a concrete example of the work of a statistician, it is not the only one.
 It is a global day to remember that they are professionals who manage well in environments of variability, where they know how to discern the grain - the information - from the chaff - the noise.
 They provide value for better informed decision making based on the reality of the data, and not just on haste and instinct as we often do in so many situations in our lives.